ferecgithub/Questions-Git/GitQuestionsAndAnswers.md

     3. Hard reset (`--hard`): It moves the pointer to a specific previous position and deletes all changes and untracked files.
 It is used when you want to fully revert to a specific previous state and removes all changes made.

 18. What is the difference between "git commit" and "git push"?
+    * The "git commit" command saves changes in the local repository to a tracked history.
+This allows changes to be tracked and rolled back if necessary.
+    * The "git push" command sends changes from the local repository to a remote repository (such as GitHub or Bitbucket).
+This allows changes to be shared with other collaborators and creates a centralized version history for the project.

 19. What is an Atomic commit?
 20. What does Repository mean?
 21. What is "git tag"?
 How does it differ from "git branch"?